Cryptic46/Dijkstra-Pathfinding-Unity3D-/README.md

 Bugs have been fixed.
 This algorithm is based on One Source, One Destination.
 Still need to implement Many Sources, One Destination.

 # 04-09-2018 - Implemented logic for single destination, many sources.
-Crowd pathfinding is now possible.
 Will spend the next few days optimizing (where possible) and re-factoring.